Jaycee90/NightLife/README.md

 ### Issues to Resolve
 * Data: Map's marker not display correctly: Wrong center even when assigned argument is coordinates retrieve from DB
-* Data: Need to resize images to be more uniform in dimension
+* Data: Need to resize images to be more uniform in dimension.
+Window.toScroll not working properly.
 * Route: If on localhost:3000/data/ and then click on Record List/Create/etc. on navigation bar, route will redirect to localhost:3000/data/recordList, etc.
 - - - -
 <a name="room-for-improvement"></a>